 Search for similar profile text.

 In addition to searching for their username, grab some of the text from their profile and paste it into the Google search box.
-Check the search results to see if the same text has been used on other sites.
+Check the search results to see if the exact text has been used on other sites.

 Check to see if the photo is used elsewhere.

 If the profile has a photo, copy and paste the photo into a Google Image Search.
 A Google Image Search will show you other places where the same photo has been used.
-This will help you determine if the photo is real, and if they have other profiles.
+This will help you determine if the photo is real and if they have other profiles.
 If you find matches, visit the site and review the photos and profile information.

 Report the incident to the proper authorities.